 Even a single patient record can contain a Social Security number, medical history, and treatment, insurance, or payment information a cyber criminal would profit from obtaining.

-Hackers will post PHI on the dark web for the public to see, hoping patients will pay a ransom to have it removed.
+Hackers will post PHI-like stolen security cards on the dark web for the public to see, hoping patients will pay a ransom to have it removed.
 Some information on the dark web can sell for $1,000 or more.
 So, while EHRs are extremely useful in healthcare, they are challenging when it comes to security.

 3. Mobile medical applications and telehealth services